The 2015 U.S.-China Strategic and Economic Dialogue in Review

 At the S&ED, U.S. and Chinese officials discussed their joint responsibilities in upholding high governance standards in multilateral institutions.
 In recognition of concerns expressed by some founding members, the AIIB’s articles state that the bank will address the environmental and social impacts of its projects and foster sustainable development.
 There will be interaction, coordination, and friendly competition between the AIIB, World Bank, and Asian Development Bank.
 The United States must decide whether we will have more influence and impact outside the AIIB or as a member helping shape it from within.
 We must also decide whether we will take the steps necessary to fund and reform existing institutions so they remain relevant and responsive to new global realities.

-Kaela Mananquil is an Intern and Rachel Wagley is Assistant Director of Outreach at NBR.
+This interview was conducted by Kaela Mananquil, an Intern at NBR, and Rachel Wagley, Assistant Director of Outreach at NBR.